candera/timekeeper/README.md

 A series of three brief tones will preceed each transition, with a slightly longer tone indicating the start of each phase.
-The tone for the start of the one phase is higher than the tone for the start of the off phase.
+The tone for the start of the on phase is higher than the tone for the start of the off phase.
 A series of six tones indicates the end of the last iteration.